mohibeyki/gan-Tech/README.md

-# gan-Tech
+# ganTech
-gan Tech is a game engine
+ganTech is a game engine